-Arrive Sunday April 16, 2023, I’ll have your hotel room reserved this is included in the field trip cost.
-We will stay in the Airport Best Western.
-Plan to arrive by the Sunday afternoon so you can join a YBT hosted dinner.
+Arrive Sunday May 5th, I’ll have your hotel room reserved this is included in the field trip cost.
+We will stay in the Best Western Airport, Milwaukee.
+The Best Western has a shuttle if you arrive in the evening.

+Day 1, Monday – 7 AM breakfast Best Western Hotel.
 The tour begins with birding in Milwaukee, exploring the city’s walking paths along Lake Michigan, stopping to bird the lakefront beaches for Warbler Species scoping the Coast Guard breakwater for loafing gull species, diving ducks and visiting a wonderful string of lakeside parks to seek Sparrow species, Eastern Bluebird, Purple Martin and newly arrived Blue-headed and Red-eyed Vireos.
 We will close the day with a visit to Milwaukee’s Urban Ecology Center to use their three-story birding tower to watch the evening Chimney Swifts.
-We will all dine together for both lunch and dinner on Milwaukee east side at one of several organic restaurants.
+We will all dine together for both lunch and dinner on Milwaukee east side which is the area in Milwaukee we’ll be birding.

-Trip begins Monday April 17th with 7AM Milwaukee Airport hotel pickup; it concludes on Friday late afternoon April 21st., with airport or Hotel drop-off.
+Trip begins Monday May 6 with 8AM in Milwaukee Airport hotel pickup; it concludes on Friday late afternoon May 10, with airport or Hotel drop-off.
 Your Friday hotel is not included in field trip fee.
 Yellowbilled Tours will forward a final Itinerary and participant list to everyone 3 weeks prior to the tour.
 It will include information and instructions for meeting the YBT Birding group at the Milwaukee Airport, as well as hotel addresses, emergency contact info, travel advisories, etc.

-$2450.00 cost (for four to six birders) includes all lodging, ground transportation, fuel, field guiding fee and park entry fees.
+$2950.00 cost (limited to 6 birders) includes all lodging, ground transportation, fuel, field guiding fee and park entry fees.
 Airfare and meals not included.